loctet/TRAC/artefact.md

 	(!)
 Verdict: Well Formed
 	```
 reporting that the DAFSMs for the `simplemarket_place` is well formed.
+For the other smart contracts it is enough to execute the python script on the corresponding DAFSM.

    <!-- |Example|Command to run the example| Verdict| -->
    <!-- |---|---|---| -->